-A study from Johns Hopkins University in Baltimore, MD, investigating the effects of exercise training in 40- to 65-year-old patients with type 2 diabetes revealed a new link between training and baseline hyperglycemia.
+A study from Johns Hopkins University in Baltimore, Maryland investigating the effects of exercise training in 40- to 65-year-old patients with type 2 diabetes revealed a new link between training and baseline hyperglycemia.

 Physical exercise has long been shown to have positive benefits for patients with type 1 and type 2 diabetes, but according to lead researcher Swaytha V. Yalamanchi, and colleagues from the Division of Endocrinology, Diabetes, and Metabolism at the university, there has been little research examining the "relationship of hyperglycemia to changes in fat and muscle mass after exercise training."
 Yalamanchi pointed out that "not all persons with diabetes have positive benefits following exercise; in fact, ‘‘exercise resistance” has been reported in 15 to 20% of persons with diabetes for reasons that remain unclear."